 Take your commitment to solving social disadvantage further.
-Whether you’re already working in the community sector or have decided on this as a career path and our Diploma of Community Services will build your professional knowledge and skills, allowing you to make a difference in the lives of vulnerable and disadvantaged people.
+Our Diploma of Community Services will give you the right skills to make tangible differences in the lives of vulnerable and disadvantaged people.

 Open up your community sector career options

 This course will prepare you to work in a broad range of community services roles in direct practice or team leadership.